hannahclauson/health-agreements/attack-plan.md

     - comparison view to compare two versions (visualize diff)
   - alerts  / UI changes to denot
   - cost est for this amt of data / traffic

+  - let run for a week or so to see how data performs
+  - include test company (maybe this site itself) to validate change detection
+  - paginate company index
+  - include public sector data sources? data.gov

 - UI tweaks
   - breadcrumbs? - esp for spec company practice
   - mobile nav menu coloring